-Last summer, Carolyn McQuillan ’15 worked as a graphic design intern at Liberty Mutual Insurance (LMI) in Hopkinton, MA, joining the Web & Communications team in the Risk Control Services department.
+Carolyn McQuillan ’15 worked two summers as a graphic design intern for Liberty Mutual Insurance's Web & Communications team.

 A graphic designer's perspective

-Carolyn's internship provided her a glimpse into a career in graphic design.
-She now has a clearer understanding of the career and more confident in her choice.
+Carolyn's internships provided her a glimpse into a career as a corporate graphic designer.
+She now has a clearer understanding of the profession and is more confident about her career choice.

-"Along with being challenged and sharpening my skills as a designer, my internship opened my eyes to how graphic design is key to building trust and loyalty in a brand, which is applicable to all different kinds of businesses," Carolyn said.
+"Along with being challenged and sharpening my skills as a designer, the internships opened my eyes to how graphic design is key to building trust and loyalty in a brand, which is applicable to all different kinds of businesses," Carolyn said.

 Carolyn's work ethic and skills in graphic design left an impression on LMI.
-At the end of her tenure, she was offered the chance to return as a second-year graphic design intern.
-Her responsiblities will include working with the graphic teams for Corporate Communications and Commerical Insurance Marketing in Boston.
+At the end of her first summer internship, she was offered the chance to return as a second-year graphic design intern with the same team, but at the corporate headquarters in Boston.
+Her responsibilities included working with the graphic teams for Corporate Communications and Commercial Insurance Marketing.

-Among the opportunities LMI provides, Carolyn noted their Responsible Scholars program, which hosts a social media platform for connecting summer interns from across the U.S. and weekly webinars about sponsorships, skill development, and different departments within the company.
+Carolyn had praise for LMI's Responsible Scholars program, which hosts a social media platform for connecting summer interns from across the U.S. and weekly webinars about sponsorships, skill development, and different departments within the company.
 She feels the company strives to help interns discover a future career with Liberty Mutual.

-"I felt very comfortable, immersed, and valued working for Liberty Mutual Insurance, and I encourage others to pursue an internship in any department with this strong, innovative company," she said.
+"I strongly encourage others to pursue an internship in any department with this strong, innovative company," she said.